idbentley/idbentley.github.io/_posts/blog/2021-07-09-github-pair-concern.md

 I also believe that this problem is profoundly unfixable.
 Copilot doesn't learn anything about your code, or the environment it is programming in, it isn't that kind of an AI.
 Instead, it is a generative model, it looks at your code and suggests statistically similar code derived from it's training data.
 Without an understanding of the context of your development, Copilot cannot be a programming pair.
 Because it is training off of arbitrary Open Source data, there is a clear upper limit to the quality of code that Copilot can be expected to suggest.

 For these reasons, and more, we have to draw the conclusion that Copilot is most likely to reduce your code quality, and teach you bad practices.
-In my view, and especially for new developers, Copilot should be avoided at your own peril.
+In my view, and especially for new developers, Copilot should be avoided as a pairing partner.

+[Here](https://jakearchibald.com/2021/encoding-data-for-post-requests/) [are](https://blog.scottlogic.com/2021/07/03/github-copilot-first-thoughts.html) [some](https://www.realpythonproject.com/some-experiments-with-github-copilot/) [examples](https://twitter.com/ItalyPaleAle/status/1409890404615409671) of both positive and negative takes on Copilot.